“Why do I feel so tired?” Do you find yourself saying that more often than you would like? Why are you feeling tired all the time, and have no energy?

 So, when does normal tiredness cross the line into fatigue.?
-The kind of exhaustion when you possibly need to see a doctor.
+The kind of exhaustion that you possibly need to be addressed by a doctor.

 Take care that your level of exhaustion does not interfere with your quality of life.
 Nor should it interfere with your ability to attend to normal duties associated with your work and home life.
 If it does, you need a medical check up.
 However, there really are no uniform guidelines.
 Tolerance is always subjective.
 So if you have any doubts or questions about whether or not something is normal, then seek the advice of a medical health professional.

 You may feel tired all the time because of continued overexertion.
 It can by due to underlying issues.
-It could even be a side effect of medications used to treat any number of disorders.
+You might find that it could even be a side effect of medications used to treat any number of disorders.